-Who are the famous people who went to Oxford?
-The answer to that question requires a long list of names.
+Which famous people who went to Oxford?
+It’s actually a long list!
 Do you know that Oxford has raised over 55 Nobel Prize Winners and 28 British Prime Ministers since its founding?
-Yet, no one knows the exact founding date!

-All we know is that it’s the oldest university in the UK.
-And it sure has shaped the history of the world through its illustrious alumni.
-In this article, you’ll encounter some famous people who went to Oxford.
+It’s the oldest university in the UK, and it sure has shaped the history of the world through its illustrious alumni.
+In this article, you’ll encounter just some of the famous people who went to Oxford.

 C.S.
 Lewis – Writer and Scholar